SugiPHP/Cache/README.md

 Cache
 =====

-SugiPHP cache component provides a simple and unified API for several caching systems like APC and Memcached.
-Future versions will include support for file based and DB stores.
+SugiPHP cache component provides a simple and unified API for several caching systems like APC, Memcached and file based cache.
+Future versions will include support for DB stores.

 One of the most important features of the caching systems is invalidating items after a specified period of time.
 This will give you the ability to cache some time consuming queries like the total number of adverts in your site,